jetstack/jetstack-secure-gcm/README.md

 ![Architecture diagram](resources/cert-manager-k8s-app-architecture.png)

-This app offers Cert Manager custom resource definitions (CRDs), WebHooks, and deployments of Cert Manager on a Kubernetes cluster.
+This app offers cert-manager custom resource definitions (CRDs), WebHooks, and deployments of cert-manager on a Kubernetes cluster.

 # Installation

 ## Quick install with Google Cloud Marketplace

 Get up and running with a few clicks!
-To install this Cert Manager app to a Google Kubernetes Engine cluster via Google Cloud Marketplace, follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/cert-manager).
+To install this cert-manager app to a Google Kubernetes Engine cluster via Google Cloud Marketplace, follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/cert-manager).